storacha/w3infra/docs/ucan-invocation-stream.md

 UCAN Invocation Stack contains 3 buckets so that it can keep an audit of the entire system, while allowing this information to be queried in multiple fashions.

-Firstly, the **`workflow-store` bucket** stores the entire encoded file containing one or more invocations to be executed.
+Firstly, the **`workflow-store` bucket** stores the entire encoded agent message files containing invocations to be executed, and/or created receipts for ran invocations.
 It is stored as received from UCAN services interacting with UCAN Invocation Stream.
-It is keyed as `${workflow.cid}/${workflow.cid}` and its value is likely in CAR format.
+It is keyed as `${agentMessage.cid}/${agentMessage.cid}` and its value is likely in CAR format.
 However, CID codec should tell if it is something else.

 At the invocation level, the **`invocation-store` bucket** is responsible for storing two types of values related to UCAN invocations:
-- a pseudo symlink to `/${workflow.cid}/${workflow.cid}` via key `${invocation.cid}/${workflow.cid}.workflow` to track where each invocation lives in a Workflow file.
+- a pseudo symlink to `/${agentMessage.cid}/${agentMessage.cid}` via key `${invocation.cid}/${agentMessage.cid}.in` to track where each invocation lives in a agent message file.
 As a pseudo symlink, it is an empty object.
-- a receipt block issued for a specific task invocation via key `${invocation.cid}/${invocation.cid}.receipt` with block bytes as value.
+- a pseudo symlink to `/${agentMessage.cid}/${agentMessage.cid}` via key `${invocation.cid}/${agentMessage.cid}.out` to track where each receipt lives in a agent message file.
+As a pseudo symlink, it is an empty object.

 In the tasks context, the **`task-store` bucket** stores two types of values related to executed tasks:
 - a pseudo symlink to `/${invocation.cid}/${invocation.cid}` via `${task.cid}/${invocation.cid}.invocation` to enable looking up invocations and receipts by a task.
 As a pseudo symlink, it is an empty object.